 Calvin joined Watsi on March 8th, 2014.
-Six years ago, Calvin became the 67th member to automatically support a new Watsi patient every month.
-Since then, 5,982 more people have become monthly donors!
-Calvin's most recent donation traveled 8,800 miles to support Nget, a factory worker from Cambodia, to fund surgery to restore his hearing.
+Nine years ago, Calvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Calvin's most recent donation traveled 8,500 miles to support Josephine, a 23-year-old woman from Kenya, to fund a sequestrectomy.